AndresM77/316Proj/README.md

 ## 316Proj

-# Must have PostgreSQl installed (we are using 11.5)
+# Must have PostgreSQL installed (we are using 11.5)

 Create `caction` db
 ```bash